skinny-framework/skinny-framework.github.io/source/documentation/testing.html.md

 ### Testability is very important
 <hr/>

-Skinny Framework puts emphaiss on testable application development and provides toolkit for testing.
+Skinny Framework puts emphasis on testable application development and provides toolkit for testing.

 <hr/>
 ### How to run tests